Cottonwood Crossing, Kansas by Doug Holdread, 2005. From the interpretive panel.

 West of Durham, Kansas, Cottonwood Crossing was one of the more famous and difficult stream crossings on the Santa Fe Trail.

 It was also an attractive site because the horseshoe shape of the river provided large sheltered campgrounds on either side of the creek, provided trees for lumber to make wagon repairs, and was an ideal place for corralling cattle.
-Wagon trains usually remained in camp for an extra day to make repair equipment in preparation for continuing westward.
+Wagon trains usually remained in camp for an extra day to make repairs and prepare equipment in preparation for continuing westward.
 The site was considered the “jumping-off point” for proceeding out onto the prairie, as often noted in period diaries.

 Before 1857, George Smith established a road ranch just south of the crossing.
 It was labeled as a “hotel” on the 1857 General Land Office survey.